moorepants/eme134/content/pages/syllabus.rst

 ====================

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
+The Canvas projected final grades should be considered estimates.
 Check the website on a regular basis to gauge your performance.
 Keep in mind that **15% is deducted per business day late** on all assignments.

 .. class:: table table-striped table-bordered

 ==================== =====
 Homework             30%
-Midterm              30%
-Final                40%
+Labs                 40%
+Project              30%
 ==================== =====

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

 Homework
-   Weekly homework will be assigned which will be due before class the following week.
+   Weekly homework based mostly on textbook problems will be assigned each week.
 Unique solutions are required from each student.
-Midterm
-   You will have to complete a take-home midterm exam.
-You may not work with others on this exam.
-Final
-   You will have to complete a two-hour in-class exam.
+Labs
+   Computational assignments will be due approximately every other week.
+   Students will be in groups of two and will submit a lab report detailing their methods, analyses, and results.
+Project
+   Each lab group will develop a unique project on a topic of their choosing.
+   Two reports detailing research, methods, analyses, and results will be used to assess the learning objectives of the project.

 Canvas
 ======

 We will make use of Canvas for the course.
-Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **EME 134 001 FQ 2018**.
+Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **EME 134 001 SQ 2020**.

 We will be using several features in canvas: